Staff and Contact Information

 Judy has worked in the HIV and community health and development field for eight years, across areas of programme management, resource mobilisation, and communications.
 She has been increasingly involved in harm reduction, community mobilisation and drug policy work, particularly in regards to women who use drugs.
 She has worked across India, China, and Thailand.
 She holds a Master’s in International Development and a Bachelor of Arts in Writing and Contemporary Cultures.

 Jake Agliata, Policy and Communications Officer

-Jake has been an advocate for harm reduction, human rights, and ending drug prohibition since 2011.
+Jake has been an advocate for harm reduction and ending drug prohibition since 2011.
 He previously worked for Students for Sensible Drug Policy where he played a central role in expanding and managing the organisation's international programs, including engagement at the United Nations.
-He also provided mentorship to hundreds of youth drug policy activists around the world.
 Jake has conducted research on how drug prohibition contributes to racial discrimination in policing and the rise of authoritarianism.
 He holds an M.A. in Human Rights from Central European University and a B.A. in International Studies from Dickinson College.

 Tina Chkhaidze, Finance Officer

 Tina started working with INPUD as our Finance Officer in April 2018.
 Previously, she has worked in the British Citizens Advice Bureau in their Accounts Department.
 Tina holds an MSc in Finance from the University of Greenwich, and has also taken professional courses in ACCA.